nadavweidman/unity-home-assignment/README.md

 2. **Accessing the Web Server**:
-   - After deployment, retrieve the external IP address of the LoadBalancer service associated with the Customer Facing Web Server:
+   - After deployment, retrieve the external IP address of the LoadBalancer service associated with the Frontend UI:
      ```bash
      kubectl get svc
      ```
-   - Access the web server using the external IP on port `8080`.
+   - Access the web server using the external IP on port `3000`.

 ### Operations